fjab76/mypaymentapp/README.md

 2. Run `mvn clean install`
 3. Run `java -jar target/mypaymentapp-0.0.1-SNAPSHOT.jar`

+### Endpoints
+The server listens on 8080 by default

+* Pay form: /pay
+* Account list: /account/list

 ### Some considerations
 For demo purposes, the application creates an in-memory database with dummy accounts.
 Transactions can be added through the application.